Christopher Jones, MD

-Cartilage is the material that covers the ends of the bones where they contact to become the knees joint.
-Articular cartilage is a very durable material that provides a smooth and impact resistant surface and allows the bones to glide over one another during the knee range of motion required during activities such as walking, running, and jumping.
+Cartilage is the material that covers the ends of the bones where they contact to become the knee joint.
+Articular cartilage is a very durable material that provides a smooth and impact-resistant surface and allows the bones to glide over one another during the knee range of motion required during activities such as walking, running, and jumping.

 Diagnosing a cartilage injury can be difficult as the symptoms can vary greatly and the onset of symptoms can occur suddenly or come on very slowly.
 The symptoms of cartilage injuries include pain with weight-bearing, catching or locking, giving way or buckling, and swelling.

 Additionally, injuries to cartilage are often difficult to diagnose by physical examination.
 Diagnostic imaging such as X-rays and MRIs can help but are also not perfect in their ability to diagnose these lesions.
 It is often necessary to perform a direct inspection of the joint via arthroscopy to diagnose this problem.

 Arthroscopy is a minimally invasive surgical procedure where the surgeon inspects the joint with a camera.
 With this camera, the surgeon can inspect the joint surfaces and determine the size, location, and severity of the injury.
 All of these factors will determine the best treatment option for the injury.
 Sometimes the surgeon will immediately treat the injured cartilage; other times, the surgeon may determine that additional surgery is necessary to deliver the best care.

 There are several treatment options for articular cartilage lesions: